bluescarni/heyoka/doc/tut_events.rst

 multiple times), heyoka will process the events in chronological order (or reverse chronological order when integrating backwards in time).

-Let us demonstrate this with another simple example with the simple pendulum.
+Let us demonstrate this with another example with the simple pendulum.
-We will be now detecting two events defined by the equations:
+We will now aim to detect two events defined by the equations:

 .. math::